FredericoVieira/dwc/README.md

 ### TODO

-- Tests
-- Balance
-- Transactions
+- Add loading when requesting infos
+- Add animation to show infos
+- Add network name on infos
+- Add initials on coin infos
+- Get balance by wallet address
 - Refresh when change network on Metamask